 You’ll have mobile data for your phone for usually under $10 for your entire trip if you do these:

 1. Check whether your phone supports eSIM.
-Most recent phones already do.
+Most recent phones do.

 3. Buy an eSIM online for your destination(s) before you leave.

 4. Add the eSIM to your phone and switch off your U.S. line at the airport.
-Remember to leave the data roaming setting on.
+Remember to enable the data roaming setting for the eSIM.

 5. Switch your U.S. line back on after you return and delete the travel eSIM.